An Application Driven Method for Assembling Numerical Schemes for the Solution of Complex Multiphysics Problems: Method for Assembling Numerical Schemes

 \subsection{Preliminary Assumptions}

-As a starting point, it has to be stated that encompassing the entire state of research on such schemes would be a daunting, if not an impossible task.
+As a starting point, it has to be stated that encompassing the entire state of research on such schemes would be an impossible task.
 The likewise formalization of a common framework is equally challenging as a consequence and thus not considered in this work.

-Instead, we follow the path of introducing some restrictions that are on the one hand enough to construct a unifying scheme but on the other hand not too strict such that the efficient solution of real world problems would be out of scope.
-Thus, we propose the following restrictions to arrive at an one-to-one choice of numerical schemes:
+Instead, we follow the path of introducing some restrictions that are on the one hand enough to construct a unifying scheme but on the other hand not too strict such that the efficient solution of real-world problems would be out of scope.

+Thus, we propose the following restrictions to arrive at a one-to-one choice of numerical schemes: